What is an Equity Research Report?

 Initiation of Coverage

 When a broker or an analyst starts covering up the stock for the first time, he publishes this report.
-Which means, this is the first time an analyst gives recommendation on the particular company.
-Therefore, this is a detailed report that explains a lot of things about the company.
-For example, the report provides exhaustive information on the company’s business, its products, services, industry and market data.
+This means this is the first time an analyst gives a recommendation on a particular company.
+Therefore, this is a detailed report that explains many things about the company.
+For example, the report provides exhaustive information on the company’s business, its products, services, industry, and market data.
 It also provides other details, for example, the rationale behind the investment recommendation, valuation, information on competitors, etc.

 This report provides deep insights into a particular industry.
 For example, the report covers topics like recent trends in the industry, updates on the recent regulations, competitors, etc. This type of report is also usually long because it covers an entire industry.
 An industry report also covers information on key drivers, risk factors, and overall valuation levels, followed by shorter sections on specific companies.

 This report is a relatively shorter one.
-Analyst issues this report as an update to the existing ones that already have an investment recommendation.
+Analyst issues this report to update the existing ones that already have an investment recommendation.
 This covers events happening in the company.
-For instance, earnings releases, investor day, or any major announcements by the company that affects its strategy, such as an acquisition or the launch of a new product.
+For instance, earnings releases, investor day, or any major announcements by the company affect its strategies, such as an acquisition or a new product launch.

 Tips for Preparing Good Reports

-- Many times, an investor would not have enough time to read the complete report.
-Hence, all the important items like a recommendation, target price, earnings estimates have to be present in the first page itself.
+- An investor often would not have enough time to read the complete report.
+Hence, all the important items like a recommendation, target price, and earnings estimates must be present on the first page.

 - Too much information is poisonous.
-A good report is that when a reader gets the required insight at the first time he reads it.
+A good report is that when a reader gets the required insight for the first time, he reads it.
 Therefore, the report has to be precise and right to the point.

-- Quality and quantity matters.
-It is not only necessary to provide accurate information but is also important to deliver the reports on time.
+- Quality and quantity matter.
+It is necessary to provide accurate information and is also important to deliver the reports on time.
 Many brokerage firms come up with similar reports.
-Hence, our report gains significance, only if it is first in the market to report any updates on a particular company.
+Hence, our report gains significance only if it is the first in the market to report any updates on a particular company.
 For example, an earnings release update does not make sense after 3 to 4 days after the release.